CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: UV diagnostic diagrams

 \citet{nakajima18} proposed other two additional diagnostic plots to separate SF and AGN activities, shown in Fig.~\ref{fig:diagnostic-n18-1}, with the CLASSY data color-coded as a function of the ionization parameter log($U$).
 In particular, we notice that EW(\ciii) and EW(\civ) increase at higher log($U$), and also the \civ\ and \ciii\ emissions are higher with respect to \heii.
 This is clearer in the right panel since EW(\civ) provides a valid log($U$) tracer as demonstrated in \citetalias{mingozzi22}.
 As in Fig.~\ref{fig:diagnostic-n18}, the AGN regions according to \citet{nakajima18} criteria are shown in shaded gray. \citet{nakajima18} computed AGN photoionization models, assuming a continuum underneath the line emission dominated by the accretion disk, commenting that this is an overestimate since it does not take into account the effects of dust attenuation (i.e., presence of the torus).
 In general, evaluating the continuum emission to compute EWs in shock and AGN models implies many arbitrary assumptions, since the continuum can have a composite nature, coming from both the stellar component and the additional ionizing sources as well as their intrinsic characteristics.
 For this reason \citetalias{feltre16} and \citetalias{alarie19} do not provide EWs for their models.
-On the other hand, all the displayed CLASSY galaxies are in the SF-locus defined by \citet{nakajima18}, with the exception of J0944-0038 in the left panel, characterized by EW(\ciii)~$\sim 33$~\AA, which still lies in a region where both AGN and SF models could overlap.
-Also, the EW values predicted by \citetalias{gutkin16} single-burst SF models with ages younger than 4~Myr (that we do not show for clarity reasons) cover the \citet{nakajima18} SF locus, and thus the EW(\ciii) and EW(\civ) values observed for the CLASSY galaxies, while the constant SF models hardly reproduce them.
+On the other hand, all the displayed CLASSY galaxies are in the SF-locus defined by \citet{nakajima18}, with the exception of J0944-0038 in the left panel, characterized by EW(\ciii)~$\sim 33$~\AA, which still lies in a region where both AGN and SF models could overlap. {Also, \citetalias{xiao18} BPASS models can predict the observed range of \ciii\ and \civ\ EWs only taking into account very young ages (1~Myr), which are shifted at higher \ciii/\heii\ and \civ/\heii.
+Thus, it could be that the continuum to compute the EWs in these models is overestimated.} {Interestingly,} the EW values predicted by \citetalias{gutkin16} single-burst SF models with ages younger than 4~Myr cover the \citet{nakajima18} SF locus, and thus the EW(\ciii) and EW(\civ) values observed for the CLASSY galaxies, while the constant SF models hardly reproduce them.
 As commented also for Fig.~\ref{fig:diagnostic-f16}, CLASSY galaxies fall entirely in the region defined as composite in \citet{hirschmann19}, confirming that star-forming objects with the characteristics of the CLASSY sample (and thus high-$z$ analogs) could risk being misclassified according to their criteria.
 Overall, these diagrams could be useful tools to classify even metal-poor star-forming galaxies, but since it is not trivial to evaluate the continuum to compute EWs in shock and AGN models, they cannot be used to separate AGN from shocks.